MechanicalRock/mechanicalrock.github.io/_posts/2020-10-30-snowflake-dataOps.md

 ```

 # Step 3: Creating Snowflake resources
-Now it is time to create Snowflake database, roles, grants and other resources that pipeline require tin order to implement changes in snowflake.
+Now it is time to create Snowflake database, roles, grants and other resources that pipeline require in order to implement changes in snowflake.
 <i>Run below commands on Snowflake worksheet or execute them using snowsql</i>
 ```
 CREATE DATABASE pipeline_db_migration_plan;